 Pio Pio means “cheep cheep” (or “chirp chirp,” like the sound a chicken makes) in Spanish.
-How adorable is that?!
-I’ve been to Pio Pio twice now (once for lunch and once for dinner), and can sum it up for you: you HAVE to get the chicken.
+How adorable is that?
+I’ve been to Pio Pio, a Peruvian restaurant in Dilworth, twice now (once for lunch and once for dinner), and can sum it up for you: You HAVE to get the chicken.

 Pio Pio is a Peruvian/Latin American restaurant in Dilworth that serves the best rotisserie chicken I have ever tasted.
 It is nestled in a strip mall with the likes of Outback and a pet supplies store, but don’t let that deter you.
-These people know what they are doing with chicken.
+These people know what they are doing.

 My first time at Pio Pio was with a group of girlfriends for dinner.
-The restaurant is low key; it’s dark and casual.
+The restaurant is low-key; it’s dark and casual.
 We arrived, and one of the waiters gestured to us to pick our own table.
-That night, there was some traffic, but not a whole lot of other customers, and we ended up shutting the place down (we got carried away with conversation over sangria, which was amazing).
-I had been instructed, per the fabulous Ms. S, to order the #1, which is ¼ chicken, rice, beans, and a side (ripe plantains, tostones, and some other choices).
+That night, there was some traffic, but not a whole lot of other customers, and we ended up shutting the place down (we got carried away with conversation over sangria, a concoction that is amazing).
+I had been instructed, per the fabulous Ms. S, to order the #1, which is one-quarter chicken, rice, beans, and a side (ripe plantains, tostones, and some other choices).
 This is exactly what everyone should order their first time at Pio Pio.
-The rotisserie chicken is delightful; it is cooked exactly how chicken should be.
-It is deliciously roasted, and has been caressed with the perfect amount of herbs and spices so the skin is succulent.
+The rotisserie chicken is delightful; it is deliciously roasted and has been caressed with the perfect amount of herbs and spices so the skin is succulent.
 The meat is juicy, and the skin has just the right amount of crisp and crunch (I am promptly drooling thinking about it).
 I am a dark meat kinda girl, and the dark meat fell right off the bone with little effort.
 I even enjoyed my white meat, which is a stretch for me (I often find white meat to be dry).

 And let’s talk about the plantains and tostones.
 I love that Pio Pio has very traditional sides, and that they do them very well.
 The ripe plantains are sweet and juicy, with crispy, caramel colored edges, and almost melt in your mouth.
-The tostones are hot and crunchy; and both will leave you satisfied.
+The tostones (or fried plantain slices) are hot and crunchy; and both will leave you satisfied.

 map & more